Zoran Tegeltija: Domestic policy

-At a national House of Representatives session held on 11 January 2021, a vote of no confidence in Tegeltija took place, due to poor performance results during his term as chairman of the Council of Ministers, but by the end of the voting, it was clear that Tegeltija was staying as chairman of the Council of Ministers.
-Three months later, on 28 April, another vote of no confidence in Tegeltija took place at a House of Representatives session, but again, Tegeltija continued serving as chairman.
+At a national House of Representatives session held on 11 January 2021, a vote of no confidence in Tegeltija took place, due to "poor results during his term as chairman", but was ultimately unsuccessful.
+Three months later, on 28 April, another unsuccessful vote of no confidence in Tegeltija took place.

-At a Parliamentary Assembly session held on 16 June 2021, which included both the House of Representatives and the House of Peoples, the latter's delegate Zlatko Miletić called for the resignation of the whole Tegeltija Cabinet, stating "You [Tegeltija's Cabinet] have done nothing, there is no excuse"; Tegeltija responded to Miletić by only saying that there are "no reasons for a resignation."

-On 28 September 2021, his government unanimously adopted the decision on temporary financing, which ensures safe functioning of state institutions.
+On 28 September 2021, Tegeltija's government unanimously adopted the decision on temporary financing, which ensures safe functioning of state institutions.
 In October 2021, the cabinet, at the proposal of the Ministry of Foreign Trade and Economic Relations, drafted a decision on temporary suspension and reduction of customs rates on imports of new electric and hybrid cars until 31 December 2022.

 In February 2022, it was decided that the Ministry of Foreign Affairs would inform neighbouring Croatian officials in diplomatic notes that it wants experts from Bosnia and Herzegovina to work together with Croatian experts on testing the soil of Trgovska gora, where a nuclear waste dump is planned to be built.
 Tegeltija said that the "health of the citizens in that area and environmental protection are a priority" and also pointed out his interest in the "provision of funds for soil testing."

 Tegeltija served as chairman of the Council of Ministers until 25 January 2023, when a new cabinet headed by Borjana Krišto was formed.